uploadcare/file-uploader/README.md

 ### Cross-platform compatibility

-Uploadcare Blocks are designed to work seamlessly across various platforms and frameworks.
+Uploadcare File Uploader are designed to work seamlessly across various platforms and frameworks.
 Whether you're building a web application using React, Vue.js, Angular, Svelte, or other frameworks, you get [integrations and support](https://uploadcare.com/docs/integrations/?ref=github-readme) for various development environments.

 ### Developer-friendly

-The library comes with modern technologies at your fingertips, like [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), [ESM-level](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) code sharing, and other cutting-edge web standards. _Uploadcare Blocks_ is designed lightweight with minimum external dependencies for a cheap security audit.
+The library comes with modern technologies at your fingertips, like [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), [ESM-level](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) code sharing, and other cutting-edge web standards. _Uploadcare File Uploader_ is designed lightweight with minimum external dependencies for a cheap security audit.

 ### Typescript support